nestybox/sysbox-ee/README.md

 ## About Nestybox

-Nestybox helps application developers use Docker in ways that extend beyond packaging a single application, and with additional security.
+Nestybox helps application developers deploy containers in ways that extend beyond packaging a single application, and with additional security.

 ## About Sysvisor